bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Or if we have not received a #read_receipt from them for a long time (24 hours?)
 * They can broadcast their email address in the metadata
 * We can send an email to them to notify about the mention (follow request)
+* See #webhooks

+### URI query push

+* For clients where setting the HTTP User-Agent request header is not possible
+* Allows for follower discovery on static web hosting via analysing the server request log
+* Optionally pass in the feed of the reader within the query
+* See #webhooks

 ### Content indexing